tonethar/IGME-230-GDD-Spring-2018/notes/HW-php-ini.md

 5. Save your changes, and transfer this updated *php.ini* file back to the directory that you got it from.

 ## IV.
-Test the changes you have made
+Test to see if you are getting PHP error messages

 6. Create a script named **broken.php** to test error display and upload it to banjo in a folder `230/test/`  - run it in the browser, you should see “Parse error” message in the browser window when the page is loaded.